 1. Traditional Memory Foam

 The heat retention of conventional memory foam is one of its primary disadvantages.
-The foam may trap heat and make the sleeper feel heated at night as it adapts to their body.
+The foam may trap heat and make the sleeper feel hot at night as it adapts to their body.
 Newer varieties of memory foam have addressed this problem, nevertheless.

 2. Gel-Infused Memory Foam